Skip to main content

 You'll almost certainly get a cataract after the surgery, usually within a year if you've not already had a cataract operation.
 This means the natural lens in your eye has gone cloudy.
 If you do already have a cataract, it may be removed at the same time the hole is being repaired.

-Retinal detachment is when the retina detaches from the back of the eye.
-It happens in around 6%of people having macular hole surgery.
+There's also a risk of retinal detachment, where the retina detaches from the back of the eye.
 This can potentially cause blindness, but it's usually repairable in a further operation.

 Bleeding occurs very rarely, but severe bleeding within the eye can result in blindness.

-Infection is also very rare, occurring in an estimated 1 in 1,000 patients.
+Infection is another very rare complication.
 An infection needs further treatment and could lead to blindness.

 An increase in pressure within the eye is quite common in the days after macular hole surgery, usually due to the expanding gas bubble.
-In most cases, it's short-lived and controlled with extra eye drops or tablets to reduce the pressure, protecting the eye from damage.
+In most cases, it's short lived and controlled with extra eye drops to reduce the pressure, protecting the eye from damage.
 If the high pressure is extreme or prolonged, there may be some damage to the optic nerve as a result.

 Can I develop a macular hole in my other eye?